 I have been vegan for over a year and I am interested in raw food, but it seems that I lack general knowledge regarding the diet for me to make a change.
-A few
+A few questions:

 1. Any book recommendations for beginner raw vegans?